Adrai2403/Music-App/README.md

 # Music-App
-This is a Music app website in which some song of hrithik roshan movie song in which we can play song.
+This is a Music app website in which some song of hrithik roshan movie song .
+Using javascript we play song by clicking on pause icon .